transcom/mymove/README.md

 ### Project location

 All of Go's tooling expects Go code to be checked out in a specific location.
-Please read [How to Write Go code](https://golang.org/doc/code.html) for a full explaination, but if you just want to get started, then decide where you want all your go code to live and configure the GOPATH envionment variable accordingly.
+Please read [How to Write Go code](https://golang.org/doc/code.html) for a full explanation, but if you just want to get started, then decide where you want all your go code to live and configure the GOPATH environment variable accordingly.
 For example, if you want your go code to live at ~/code/go, then in your .bash_profile you should add the following two lines:

 ```bash
 export GOPATH=~/code/go